rydmike/flex_color_picker/README.md

 This chapter shows the different visible elements of the color picker that you can enable and disable, or add as extra Widgets to the picker.

-In main example, at the core is a passed in `Color()` object to the color picker's property `color`, and a `ValueChanged<Color>` callback `onColorChanged`, that is called whenever a new color value is selected in the color picker.
+In **main example** and its tutorial, at the core is a passed in `Color()` object to the color picker's `color` property.
+It is used to pass in the color that the picker should select.
+It will update to show the new color if the picker Widget is updated with a new color.
+The `color` property is **not** required, it defaults to `Colors.blue` if it is omitted.

+The other important property is the `ValueChanged<Color>` callback `onColorChanged`.
+This is called whenever a new color value is selected in the color picker, with the selected color.
 What you do with the callback color depends on your use-case.
-In the shown examples we typically just update the passed in color with `setState`.
-However, in the earlier dialog example, it was also demonstrated how it interactively could be used to change the `AppBar` color of the app itself.
-You can of course use the picker to change any color in your application theme, or the color used by any Widget.
+In the shown examples we typically just update the passed in color with `setState` and this change is color is shown the example app in color indicator widget in the shape of a colored box or circle.

+However, in the earlier dialog example, it was also demonstrated how it can also be used to interactively change the `AppBar` color of the app itself.
+You can of use the picker to change any color in your application theme, or the color used by any Widget.

+**The two core properties of the ColorPicker:**

 ```dart
 ColorPicker(